MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **featureId** - TCID for premium feature on which user taps

-### Office.iOS.Paywall.SKUChooser.BuyButtonTap

-Critical usage telemetry is collected to indicate when the user taps the Purchase/Buy Button.
-The data is used to infer the usage pattern and conversion metric for users who attempt to buy a subscription in the app.

-The following fields are collected:

-- **entryPoint** - String – The Button/Flow from which Paywall was displayed.
-Like “Premium Upgrade Button” or “First Run Flow”.

-- **isDefaultSKU** - Bool – If the user is purchasing the product, we recommended for them, by displaying it by default.

-- **productId** - String – App-store product-id of the product for which the Buy Button was tapped

-- **toggleCount** - Int – Number of times the user switched between viewing various products, before they tapped the Buy Button, in the current session of Paywall.

-### Office.iOS.Paywall.SuccessScreen.SeeAllBenefitsButtonTap

-Usage telemetry to know when the user taps “See All Benefits”, after a successful purchase to see the apps and features included in the purchase they just made.
-The data is used to help develop future enhancement to minimize user interruption during application updates.

-The following fields are collected:

-- **productId** - String – App Store ID of the product for which user is viewing all benefits offered

 ### Office.Licensing.AcceptEulaForCurrentLicense

 This is collected when the user gets licensed and accepts EULA for the current license